Mayorkas marks end of Title 42 with a warning for migrants: ‘The border is not open’

 “People who do not use available lawful pathways to enter the U.S. now face tougher consequences, including a minimum five-year ban on re-entry and potential criminal prosecution,” the secretary added.
 “Together with our partners throughout the federal government and Western Hemisphere, we are prepared for this transition.”

-The new measures have been criticized by advocates as the most extreme provisions to be recently seriously considered by the House.
+The new measures have been criticized as the most extreme provisions in recent years to be seriously considered by the House.